QuotaClub

 “Why didn’t you go to university?”

 The framing matters more than the answer.
 Don’t apologise for the path you took, and don’t bash university as worthless.
 Frame your alternative path as a deliberate choice: what you did instead, what you learned, why it’s relevant now.
-A confident 30 second answer that ends in “and that’s what brought me to applying for this role” is far stronger than a defensive 90 second one.
+Keep the answer concise, relevant and focused on what brought you to this role.

 “Why no sales experience?”